storipress/vue-advertising/README.md

 ## Why

 We believe content is core to any modern society.
-However, it is getting more and more difficult to monetise content with advertising, whilst using modern development tools.
+However, it is getting more and more difficult to monetise content with advertising whilst using modern development tools.
 Advertising needs a revamp.
 A renovation.
 Modernised for the way we create content today.

 - One central configuration file for all your Google Publisher Tags and Prebid placements (Prebid is optional)
 - One provider component that handles all the “plumbing” with googletag and pbjs, nicely hidden away